Down a Dark Hall (film)

-Down a Dark Hall is a 2018 supernatural horror film directed by Rodrigo Cortés and written by Chris Sparling and Michael Goldbach (as Mike Goldbach.)
+Down a Dark Hall is a 2018 supernatural horror film directed by Rodrigo Cortés and written by Chris Sparling and Michael Goldbach.
 It is based on the 1974 novel of the same name by Lois Duncan.
 Summit Entertainment released it in select theaters and through video-on-demand in the United States on August 17, 2018.
-Critics surveyed by Rotten Tomatoes called it "more stylish than scary".

 Plot

 Kit Gordy, a difficult young girl, is sent to the mysterious Blackwood Boarding School after her delinquent behavior becomes too much for her school to handle.
 When she arrives at Blackwood, Kit meets eccentric headmistress Madame Duret and the school's only other students, four teenage girls with similar behavioral problems (Veronica, Ashley, Sierra, and Izzy).
 Technology is rarely used, and the girls can only phone their families in the domineering presence of the headmistress.
 The girls attend a variety of creative and intellectual classes, which begins to draw out unknown talents in them.

 Sierra is the first to show a troubling obsession with her work, losing sleep, refusing to eat, and going into odd trances while creating amazing works of art.
 Ashley writes beautiful poetry and stories that deeply disturb her.
 Kit and Izzy slowly begin to experience the same bad side effects, saying it was like someone else was using their bodies.
 Only the belligerent Veronica shows no progress, much to Madame Duret's annoyance.
 During art class Kit notices that all of Sierra's paintings are signed "TC" and searches the school's library for answers.
 She realizes that Sierra is recreating paintings by the deceased artist Thomas Cole, and that the others are producing work from other dead geniuses.

 Kit convinces Veronica to search the restricted areas of the school, where they come across old student records and more information on the people possessing the girls.
 When Madame Duret discovers Veronica alone she chains her up in an unused part of the school, explaining that the students are not merely vessels for the dead, but donors, unknowingly sacrificing themselves to be used to continue the careers of famous minds, whom she is able to commune with and channel into the girls' bodies.
 Kit calls the police and confronts the headmistress about everything.
 By now Sierra has already died from overwork, and Ashley jumps to her death to stop the possession taking over completely.

 While struggling to free Veronica, Kit knocks over some candles, and fire quickly spreads throughout the old building.
 Izzy succumbs to the beauty of the flames, leaving only Kit and Veronica to escape.
 Madame Duret is eventually possessed by her former pupils and consumed by the fire.
 Kit passes out and meets her deceased father, who convinces her to stay and live.
 She wakes up in the back of an ambulance with her mother by her side.